aschmidt75/wgmesh/README.md

 ## Build

-The default targets of `Makefile` generate protobug and grpc parts and build the binary in `dist/`
+The default targets of `Makefile` generate protobuf and grpc parts and build the binary in `dist/`

 ```bash
 $ make